-The Rohingya Centre of Canada (the Centre), established in 2022 in Waterloo Region, provides resettlement and settlement services, community rebuilding programs, as well as emergency assistance with housing, healthcare and education of Rohingya newcomers and refugees in the region.
+The Rohingya Centre of Canada (the Centre), established in 2022 in Waterloo Region, provides resettlement and settlement services for newcomers as well as emergency assistance with housing, healthcare and educational assistance of Rohingya newcomers and refugees in the region.

 We take immense pride in our various programs, including cultural events, community engagement, exhibitions, and sports, all aimed at fostering a sense of identity and positive engagement.

-Mission: Through collaboration with our partners and the wider Canadian society, we aim to build initiatives and create opportunities for members of the Rohingya community in Kitchener-Waterloo and beyond.
+Mission: Through collaboration with our partners and the wider Canadian society, we aim to build initiatives and create opportunities for members of the Rohingya community in Kitchener-Waterloo.
 A diverse set of social, economic, and political activities will reduce marginalization and improve the lives of Rohingya refugees and other newcomers.

-Vision: A multi-purpose event and meeting place where Canadians of Rohingya descent and members of the wider community can meet to socialize and collaborate to achieve their shared goals.
+Vision: A multi-purpose event and meeting place where Rohingya descent and members of the wider community can meet to socialize and collaborate to achieve their shared goals.

 Values: We believe that when we work from a foundation of respect for each person and diverse cultures for social inclusion and collaboration, we can create positive change in our communities.